ether/ep_email_notifications/README.md

 # Description
 This plugin allows users to subscribe to pads and receive email updates when a pad is being modified.
 You can modify the frequency.
-This plugin is very much in alpha stage and has a lot of things TODO (See TODO).
+This plugin is still in early stage and has things TODO (See TODO).

 # Source code
 On Github : https://github.com/JohnMcLear/ep_email_notifications